-The city churches of Riga, Reval, and Narva were independent of the authority of the territorial consistories and maintained their own consistorial administrations.
-The city of Riga used the old liturgical service prepared by Johannes Briesmann and was able to maintain its own consistory even after the implementation of the 1686 Swedish Church Law in the rest of Livonia.
+The city churches of Riga, Tallinn and Narva were independent of the authority of the territorial consistories and maintained their own administrations.
+The city of Riga used the old Briesmann liturgical service and was able to maintain its own consistory even after the implementation of the 1686 Swedish Church Law in the rest of Livonia.
 However, in 1708 it too was forced to surrender its liturgy and introduce the 1693 Swedish Handbook.
-In 1760 a supplementary Handbook appeared in Riga to be used together with the 1708 translation of the Swedish Handbook.
-The city churches of Reval also used the Briesmannian rite.
+In 1760 a supplementary handbook appeared in Riga to be used together with the 1708 translation of the Swedish handbook.
+The city churches of Tallinn also used the Briesmannian rite.
 Here it was not possible to maintain an independent consistory after the imposition of the new Swedish Church Law.
 The city churches were put under the Estonian territorial consistory and were required to use Swedish Handbook.
-When the city capitulated to the Russians in 1710, it asked
+When the city capitulated to the Russians in 1710, it asked and was granted permission to establish an independent consistory, however, the use of the 1708 Handbook continued.
+A supplementary liturgical book was published in 1740.
+The Mass was not included; only the Consecration and Post-Communion were included: Consecration (Our Father and Verba) and after Communion the Post-Communion Collect and Aaronic Benediction.